rowanjb/rowanjb.github.io/_pages/cv.md

 Relevant experience
 ------
 * Jul 2022--Jun 2024: **Graduate research assistant fellowship**, University of Alberta, Edmonton, AB, Canada
-  * Studying physical oceanography and numerical modelling
-  * Researching the effects of tides and submesoscale mixed layer eddies on deep convection in the Labrador Sea using the NEMO ocean model
+  * Used the NEMO ocean model to study the effects of tides and submesoscale mixed layer eddies on deep convection
-  * Computations are run on Compute Canada supercomputers
+  * Ran computations on Compute Canada supercomputers and local HPC system
-  * Data is analysed in Python and MATLAB
+  * Analysed data using Python and MATLAB

 * Oct 2021--Feb 2022: **Ocean engineer**, Oceans Limited, St. John's, NL, Canada
   * Programmed vessel motions prediction software using MATLAB and C++